 To receive this deduction, you must be legally obligated to repay the loan.
 If your child has the loan in his/her name and you don't claim him/her as a dependent, then you can't file for the deduction.
 You (or your spouse, if filing jointly) also can't be claimed as a dependent on anyone's tax return to qualify.
 And if you are married but filing separately, you won't be able to get your student loan interest deducted.
 If you're still unsure about whether you can receive this deduction, use the Interactive Tax Assistant tool offered by the IRS to see if you qualify.

 The IRS allows you to subtract up to $2,500 of your interest payments from your taxable income.
 The amount you will actually be able to deduct will depend on the amount of interest you paid on your student loans in the tax year and the income you earned.
-Your lender should send you a Form 1098-E, if you've paid more than $600 in interest, which will state the amount of interest you paid that year.
+If you've paid more than $600 in interest during the tax year, your lender should send you a Form 1098-E, which will state the total amount of interest you paid that year.
 If you've paid less than $600, you can ask your servicer for the form.

 |Tax Filing Status||Phaseout Begins||Phaseout Ends|